 Why did you decide to enroll in Auto to Awesome?

 After reading many of the blog entries explaining the basics, things were already starting to click better than ever before.
-I signed up for the beginner’s boot camp and gave it a shot.
+I signed up to become a subscriber so I could get the beginner’s boot camp course and gave it a shot.
 What did I have to lose?
 It was a free opportunity to learn!
 I was so intrigued and impressed by the information I obtained, that it brought me back to look for more ways to learn from Audrey, and Auto to Awesome was it.
 She has a way of explaining and teaching photography like no other.

 How easy did you find to work through the course?